 Growth-driven performance management — in 3 simple steps

-Tony Davis, Ph.D., consulting director at McREL International — a TalentEd strategic partner — draws on 28 years’ experience as a teacher, assistant principal, principal and K-12 human resources administrator to offer three tips for developing growth-driven performance management processes.
+Tony Davis, Ph.D., TalentEd strategic education advisor and former teacher, assistant principal, principal, K-12 human resources administrator and McRel International consulting director, offers three tips for developing growth-driven performance management processes.

 - Download our latest e-book, featuring Tony Davis, Ph.D., and Lisa Andrejko, Ed.D., strategic education advisor at TalentEd and former teacher, principal and superintendent, for additional tips on how to develop a forward-looking, development-drive performance management practice.

 - Discover how TalentEd and McREL International partner to help K-12 districts improve performance management.

 Fill out the form below to speak with a TalentEd representative.

 Thank you.
 A TalentEd representative will contact you shortly.